parthchawla/parthchawla.github.io/README.md

 <br><br>
-I am a Ph.D. candidate in Applied Economics at the University of California, Davis, with research interests in development, firm productivity, human capital, trade, migration, and machine learning.
+I am a Ph.D. candidate in Applied Economics at the University of California, Davis, with research interests in development, firms, human capital, trade, migration, and machine learning.
 I also currently work as a Consultant with the World Bank’s East Asia and Pacific Chief Economist’s Office and have previously worked with the Poverty and Equity Global Practice.